-In the basic case an application uses the same object identifiers as it uses internally, for example a UUIDv4 like
+In the basic case an application uses the same object identifiers as the identifiers it uses internally, for example:

-- single source of truth and easy data update
+- A single source of truth and easy data updates

-- free choice of encoding (Keto doesn't allow the characters
+- Free choice of encoding (Ory Permissions doesn't allow the

 For example, this could be used to implement checks on value ranges.
 The application knows the following mapping of comparison conditions and UUIDs: